ceford/cefjdemos-data-jdm-screenshots/manuals-help-installation-notes.md

 2. Create Super User Playwright playwright (play123456)
 3. Create a private message from Superman to Playwright:
     Subject: Demonstration; Text: This is a demonstration Private Message.
-4. Create group Oddjob with Special access.
+4. Create group Oddjob with Parent: Public and add to Groups with Special access.
     Create user Oddjob / oddjob / (oddjob123%) in Group Oddjob (not Registered) Edit Global Configuration: set Administrator login to Allowed for Oddjob Edit Media / Options: set Access Admin Interface, Create, Delete and Edit